wasabipesto/themis/README.md

 just db-up
 ```

 This command will start the database, the REST adapter, and the backup utility.
-These services only need to be running during the `extract` process, group building process, and site building process.
+These services need to be running during the `extract` process, group building process, and site building process.
+When the site is deployed it reaches out to the database for a few non-critical functions.

 The database will run in Postgres, which will persist data in the `postgres_data` folder.
 You should never need to access or edit the contents of this folder.
 Another container handles backups, which will be placed in the `postgres_backups` folder daily.